GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

 ## Final Package ##
-At the end of the semester you must submit the following:
+At the end of the semester you must upload the following to our shared folder:
   - 100% Demo Slides (PDF)
   - Final Presentation Slides (PDF)
   - Senior Design showcase poster Slides (PDF)
+ - A video of your final presentation (upload actual video file)

+ You also must ensure the following are complete:
-  - Your complete github repository with all code
+  - Github repository has all code
   - Your website including a project description, bio of team members, and written documents
-  - A video of your final presentation (Youtube, upload to shared drive and embed in website)